The Reality of the Paleo Diet

 Pros of the Paleo Diet

 Weight loss.
 Since the diet advises eating high-protein, low-fat foods, it promotes healthy eating and subsequent weight loss.
-In fact, as compared to the average modern-day American, the Paleolithic humans consumed more fiber, omega-3 fatty acids, protein, vitamins and minerals, and unsaturated fat, with less sodium and saturated fat.
+In fact, as compared to the average modern-day American, the Paleolithic humans consumed more fiber, omega-3 fatty acids, protein, vitamins and minerals, and unsaturated fat, with less sodium and

 Eat clean.
 Eating similar to cavemen in the Stone Age means that you are less likely to consume preservatives, chemicals, or additives in your food—resulting in truly eating clean.